-Mass balance at process level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Mass balance = tot emissions+waste Mass balance = total mass of input raw materials in relation to the total of products+ emissions+waste Mass balance at company level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Mass balance = tot (purchase/sales, co al amount of raw m rrected for stock) aterials used versus total production+wa aste+emissions Energy balance at company level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Sum of energy cor nsumption of individu ual processes versus the energy bill · REPRESENTATIVENESS Time-based representativeness of process in relation to the year of assessment < 2 years' difference; or (select the best option): The process is standard for the period studied in the LCA 2-5 years' difference; or (select the best option): The process details have changed.
+Mass balance at process level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Mass balance = total mass of input raw materials in relation to the total of products+ emissions+waste Mass balance at company level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Mass balance = tot (purchase/sales, co al amount of raw m rrected for stock) aterials used versus total production+wa ste+emissions Energy balance at company level Closure >95% Closure 90-95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Sum of energy cor sumption of individu ial processes versus the energy bill REPRESENTATIVENESS Time-based representativeness of process in relation to the year of assessment < 2 years' difference; or (select the best option): The process is standard for the period studied in the LCA 2-5 years' difference; or (select the best option): The process details have changed.
 This leads to an estimate of changes of less than 5% in the substance flows 5-10 years' difference; or (select the best option): The process has partially changed.
 This leads to an estimate of changes of between 5% and 20% in the substance flows 10-15 years' difference; Or (select the best option): The process has largely changed.
 This can result in changes of >20% in some of the occurring substance flows >15 years' difference or unknown; or (select the best option): The process will no longer be used in the period under investigation Or: The process has largely changed.
 For all substance flows this can result in changes of >20% Example Data are from 2018 and were provided in 2020 as valid for the 2018-2020 period Data are from 2016 and were provided in 2020 Geographic representativeness The location of the process has a direct relation to the desired area The location of the process covers a larger area, within which the desired area falls The location of the process has equivalent production conditions to the desired area The location of the process has some equivalent production conditions The location of the process has completely different production conditions/ geographic representative- ness is unknown Example Data from a Dutch manu- facturer, intended to be provided as Dutch data.
 Data from a German manufacturer of the lines that are specific for Dutch production Data from a German manufacturer that supplies to both the German and Dutch market, in which NL is the desired area.

 Technological representativeness Data from a company, process and product of study.
-Data from a process/product of study, but from another company Data from a process/product of study, but from another technology Data from comparable processes/ products, but the same technology Data from comparable processes and materials, but other technology Example Specific company CONSISTENCY AND REPROD UCIBILITY · Uniformity and consistency rmity and consistend processes.
-This is ass definition not Reproducibility by third parties entirely reproducible Process description is entirely reproducible quantitatively with the used environmental interventions Process description entirely and quantitatively reproducible Process description is qualitative and reproducible in line with main themes not at all reproducible
+Data from a process/product of study, but from another company Data from a process/product of study, but from another technology Data from comparable processes/ products, but the same technology Data from comparable processes and materials, but other technology Example Specific company CONSISTENCY AND REPROD UCIBILITY Uniformity and consistency n/a, because uniformity and consistency between processes in the LCA are by definition not assessed for unit processes.
+This is assessed for aggregated processes.
+Reproducibility by third parties entirely reproducible Process description is entirely reproducible quantitatively with the used environmental interventions Process description entirely and quantitatively reproducible Process description is qualitative and reproducible in line with main themes not at all reproducible